Skip to content

 • start: Blocks Navigator startup (keep fast)

-• ready: Executes after server starts (can be slower)
+• ready: Executes asynchronously after server starts listening (doesn't block requests)

 • idle: Delays suspension (balance speed vs completeness)